xarcanix/docusaurus-docs-deploy/README.md

 # Docusaurus-docs-deploy
-just testing to deploz Docusaurus as documentation
+just testing to deploy Docusaurus as documentation